Portland is

 Among other work, my career has allowed me to:

-Led the creation and passage of a Social Equity Program at the City of Portland to help workers with criminal cannabis convictions and lower fees for small businesses.
+Lead the creation and passage of a Social Equity Program at the City of Portland and helped make Portland the first city in the nation to have equity-centered grants funded by local cannabis tax dollars.

 Designed and led trainings with garbage, recycling, and hazardous waste workers at Metro with an explicit focus on empowering workers and keeping them safe.